-Arch Biopartners has begun planning the pre-clinical work required to take the ACT BTIC targeting technology to a proof of concept imaging trial.
+Arch Biopartners has begun planning the pre-clinical work required to take the ACT BTIC targeting technology to a single imaging clinical trial.
 Various specialist teams in the private sector have been identified for engagement at the appropriate time to assist in the planning and execution of the clinical trial.

-Arch believes positive clinical trial imaging results form the basis for adapting the targeting system as a new brain cancer diagnostic and drug treatment platform.
-This technology is the lead commercial opportunity in the Arch Biopartners portfolio and is the current focus of Company management for development and funding efforts
+Arch believes positive imaging results from such a clinical trial form the basis for adapting the targeting system as a new brain cancer diagnostic and drug treatment platform.
+This technology is the lead commercial opportunity in the Arch Biopartners portfolio and is the current focus of management for development and funding efforts.